DFKI-NLP/bias-memit/evaluation/experiments/README.md

         --output_file=<path-to-score-file>.json \
         --gold_file=dev_<en-or-de>.json
       ```
    Note that prediction and result files are located in a subdirectory of ./results/stereoset.
 File paths need to be specified relative to this directory!
+   With the commands specified above scripts can be run from the parent directory.
+If a script is to be executed from another location, file paths etc. need to be adapted accordingly!
-2. __Sentence entropy and perplexity__: The second evaluation method aggregates average entropy and perplexity over each one of the sets
+3. __Sentence entropy and perplexity__: The second evaluation method aggregates average entropy and perplexity over each one of the sets
       of tracing prompts, antonym-based updates, quantified (anti-)stereotypical rewrites and biased updates
       (output files are stored under ./results/entr_ppl_eval/):
       ```